Signs of Sleeping Pill Abuse

 Those who use sleeping pills over a long period of time are likely to experience intensified side effects.
 As they continue taking these pills over time, the substance builds up in their body and produces unwanted side effects.
 These effects may include high blood pressure, irregular heartbeat and depression.

 - Financial assistance options

-One side effect that most chronic sleeping pill users experience is “rebound insomnia,” or the resurgence of sleeping troubles once the user stops taking the drug.
+One side effect of acute withdrawal from sleeping pills that most chronic users experience is “rebound insomnia,” or the resurgence of sleeping troubles once the user stops taking the drug.
+Rebound insomnia is most common when the user abruptly stops taking their medication (also known as quitting “cold-turkey”) or reduces their dosage.
 Often, this kind of insomnia is worse than the original insomnia.
 Rebound insomnia might even cause bizarre and disturbing dreams that can lead to panic attacks and increased anxiety upon waking.